OathPros/COMP3/source/feedback/progress-bars.rst

 .. image:: ../img/screenshots/progress-bars.png

 Progress bars indicate progress on a task.
-Unlike spinners, they can indicate the proportion of the task that has been completed, as well as the time remaining.
+Unlike :doc:`spinners <spinners>`, they can indicate the proportion of the task that has been completed, as well as the time remaining.

 Progress bars are most appropriate for indicating progress on tasks that take a relatively long time (as a rule of thumb, tasks that take over 30 seconds).
 For tasks that have shorter periods, spinners are often a better choice.